yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

 | Xms=Xmx=2048m            |          2 GB |               5.1% | 9.0 |
 | Xmx=3560M; MaxGCRatio=19 |        2.1 GB |               8.8% | 9.0 |

-  * Understanding the CMS collctor
+  * Understanding the CMS collector
     * CMS has three basic operations:
       * CMS collects the young generation (stopping all application threads).
       * CMS runs a concurrent cycle to clean data out of the old generation.